Student Positions

 Description

 Peer Learning Assistants (PLAs) provide personalized academic support across a variety of courses through multiple tutoring modalities.
-They may engage in Drop-In sessions, offering one-on-one assistance, participate in Group sessions, where they work with students in varying numbers alongside faculty, or support Supplemental Instruction (SI), embedding themselves in a course and leading additional sessions outside of class to reinforce learning.
+They may engage in Drop-In sessions, offering one-on-one assistance, participate in Group sessions, where they work with students in varying numbers alongside faculty, or support the Math Learning Center and Computer Science Learning Center through a drop-in modality, allowing access for support in high-need courses during a consistent weekly window.

 Qualifications

-Academic Requirements: Candidates must have completed the courses they wish to tutor at Missouri S&T, earning a B or higher, and must maintain a cumulative GPA of 2.9–3.0 or higher.
-A faculty recommendation is also required.
+Academic Requirements: Candidates must have completed the courses they wish to tutor at Missouri S&T with a grade of B or higher, and must maintain a cumulative GPA of 2.9–3.0 or higher.

 Apply here